npikall/rubber-article/src/styles.typ

   /// Set the width of the headerline.
   /// -> length
   header-line-stroke: .65pt,
-  /// Set the Header Titel
+  /// Set the Header Title
   /// -> str | content
   header-title: none,
   /// Set the heading numbering style.